Is Three-Year Insurance Cover for Two-Wheelers Beneficial?

 Gone are the days when you used to take help of the insurance agents in order to renew your policy.
 Nowadays, insurance corporations have become techno-savvy.
 This has enabled them to deliver long-term two-wheeler insurance plans directly through the website and mobile apps that ensure transparency in the transactions.

-On the bright side, there is a hike in the demand of the long-term motor insurance policies.
+On the bright side, there is a hike in the demand for long-term motor insurance policies.
 Hopefully, the day is not far when more and more of automobile owners will go for long-term insurance plans.

 The Perks of Long-Term Policies: